zerospiel/docs/docs/template-aws.md

 To access nodes using SSH you'll need to do two things:

-- Add an SSH key added in the region where you want to deploy the cluster
+* Add an SSH key added in the region where you want to deploy the cluster
-- Enable Bastion host is enabled
+* Enable Bastion host is enabled

 ### SSH keys

 Only one SSH key is supported and it should be added in AWS prior to creating the `ClusterDeployment` object.
 The name of the key should then be placed under the `.spec.config.sshKeyName`.

-The same SSH key will be used for all machines and a bastion host.
+The same SSH key will be used for all machines and a bastion host, or jump box.
+The bastion host is used as a single entry point that provides access to the rest of the cluster, enabling you to more tightly control access.

 To enable the bastion, set the `.spec.config.bastion.enabled` option in the `ClusterDeployment` object to `true`.